dmst-sweng/git-intro/README.md

  * Place comments inline to the code if/when needed (use sparingly).
 * Fix code errors -> kostastsili94
  * Option -y does not work properly
- * Option -z does not work properly
+ * Option -z does not work properly->ppeponis